Lecturer in History

 It was a pleasure to work with Global Link Lancaster on their Heritage Lottery Fund project ‘Documenting Dissent’ (June 2013 – September 2014).
 We received £76,700 to work with schools, retirement homes and community history groups to create a digital resource documenting Lancaster’s political and religious dissent.
 For more information please visit our website here.

 I am co-editor of Politics, Performance and Popular Culture with Professor Kate Newey (Exeter) and Professor Jeffrey Richards (Lancaster).
-My current project focuses on performances of popular imperialism – essays on pantomime and music hall dance have recently been published; essays in preparation focus on visual iconographies in the Victorian advertising and nineteenth-century celebrity animals.
-The longer term project examines animal histories (zoos, circuses, menageries), theatre histories (pantomime, music hall, melodrama), display histories (exhibitions, museums, battle re-enactments) and ‘street’ performances (pageants, festivals).
+Essays on Victorian pantomime, music hall, visual iconographies in turn of the twentieth-century advertising, and celebrity animals have recently been published (or are, at the time of writing, in press).
+My current project focuses on performances of popular imperialism.
+Articles in preparation focus on Victorian and early twentieth-century multi-media news reporting of war and empire and studies of media sensations/spectacles.
+The longer term book-length project examines animal histories (zoos, circuses, menageries), theatre histories (pantomime, music hall, melodrama), display histories (exhibitions, museums, battle re-enactments) and ‘street’ performances (pageants, festivals, carnivals).
 A working title is ‘Theatres of Empire: popular imperialism and performance culture in Britain, 1851-1925’.
-A separate edited volume on exotic animals and imperial culture is in preparation.

-I retain a keen interest in the interrelationships of religion and activism and have delivered a number of public lectures on the history of the white poppy.
+I retain a keen interest in the historical interrelationships of religion and activism and have delivered a number of public lectures on histories of pacifism generally and the contentious history of the white poppy in particular.

-I contribute to several team-taught modules at Loughborough (Introduction to Academic Studies, Crafting the Dissertation, Modern World History) and am convenor of the first-year module What is History?
-My second-year module, Victorian Values Reconsidered, examines nineteenth-century histories of race, sex and religion.
-For third years, I offer a module on Popular Imperialism and Popular Culture which makes extensive uses of online primary resources.
+I contribute to several team-taught modules at Loughborough and am convenor of the first-year module What is History?
+My second-year module, Victorian Values Reconsidered, examines nineteenth-century histories of politics, gender, race, sexuality, and religion.
+For third years, I offer a module on Empire, War, and Popular Culture which makes extensive uses of online primary resources.

 Politics, Performance and Popular Culture